Combinatorial link concordance using cut-diagrams: Group and nilpotent peripheral systems of cut-diagrams

 \begin{prop} Let $\UU'$ be a cut-diagram obtained from $\UU$ by some topological move.
 There is a canonical isomorphism from $G(\UU)$ to $G(\UU')$, which induces the identity on the region labeling of any cut-point/cut-arc that is not involved in the move. \end{prop} \begin{proof} A proof for the case of the dimension $2$ is given in \cite[Lem.~3.11]{AMY_kirk}, which adapts easily to the $1$--dimensional case. \end{proof}

-We note the following immediate consequence of the Wirtinger algorithm. \begin{prop} If $T$ is a tangle, the fundamental group $\pi_1(B^3\setminus T)$ of its complement is isomorphic to the group $G\big(\Xi_1(T)\big)$ of any associated $1$--dimensional cut-diagram; likewise for a surface-link $S$ we have $\pi_1(B^4\setminus S)\cong G\big(\Xi_2(S)\big)$.
+We note the following immediate consequence of the Wirtinger algorithm (see \cite[Prop.~2.2]{AMY} for the $2$--dimensional case). \begin{prop} If $T$ is a tangle, the fundamental group $\pi_1(B^3\setminus T)$ of its complement is isomorphic to the group $G\big(\Xi_1(T)\big)$ of any associated $1$--dimensional cut-diagram; likewise for a surface-link $S$ we have $\pi_1(B^4\setminus S)\cong G\big(\Xi_2(S)\big)$.
 In both case, topological meridians are sent to cut-diagram meridians by this isomorphism. \end{prop}

 Now, let $\gamma$ be an oriented path on $M$; in the $1$--dimensional case, $\gamma$ is given the orientation induced by $M$.
 We may freely assume that $\gamma$ intersects $\mathcal{C}$ transversally at a finite number of regular points.
 We associate elements $\widetilde{w}_\gamma$ and $w_\gamma$ in $G(\mathcal{C})$ as follows.
 For the $i$-th intersection point between $\gamma$ and $\mathcal{C}$ met when running along $\gamma$ according to its orientation, denote by $R_i$ the label of the cut-point/cut-arc met at this point, and by $\varepsilon_i$ the sign of the cut-point/intersection point.
 Then